-When USART (Universal Synchronous and Asynchronous Receiver and Transmitter) is used in asynchronous mode it is called UART (Universal Asynchronous Receiver and Transmitter).
+When USART (Universal Synchronous and Asynchronous Receiver and Transmitter) is used in the asynchronous mode it is called UART (Universal Asynchronous Receiver and Transmitter).

 - Full duplex or half duplex or simplex reception or simplex transmission communication